 We allocate time every day for treating dental emergencies.
 Please don't suffer the pain of toothache, call the practice on 01666 503 403 and we will do all we can to see you on the same day.

-If you require emergency care outside of our opening hours, please listen to the recorded message for details of our on-call dentist.
+If you require emergency care outside of our opening hours, please call the practice number and listen to the recorded message for further details.
+For the weekend, please call the private on-call dentist on 07623903330 from 9am - 6pm.

 However, if you are not able to get to see us straight away then please see below for some advice on common problems our patients might have: